 Question I.4.4.
-Does the program financing framework/ justifications include analysis of long-term economic and social benefits?
+Does the program financing framework include analysis of long-term economic and social benefits?

 Why do these questions matter?
 Without predictable, multi-year budget it is hard to plan the program and adjust it to changing needs to provide adequate coverage and level of support.
 It is crucial to look at the financing of the program over time and understand reasons for changes in its planned budget or its execution, without unpredictable cuts.
 Public expenditure frameworks are tools that are used for multi-year planning of budgets and are universally adopted for good public financed management.
-Sources of funds for the program should be either national budget or there should be a commitment to cover a significant (increasing) part of the cost of SA-CT.
+Sources of funds for the program should be either national budget or there should be a commitment from the government to cover a significant and increasing part of the cost of SA-CT.
 Level of spending is a crucial policy parameter that reveal prioritization of the program and its political role.
 There are no pre-set criteria to judge the level of spending, and data benchmarking and a list of detailed sub questions will help to rate the achievement of this criterion (see Chapter 1, section 1.3. and Technical Annex I).
 In order to fully justify the financing of the program there should be an analysis of the future economic benefits in the form of increased incomes or better human development outcomes (see Chapter 1, section 1.3.).

-5. Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on stakeholder consultation.
-Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in legal documents and operational manuals.
+5. Good governance and sufficient institutional capacity require institutional arrangements that guarantee effective implementation, transparency and rely on consultation with relevant national stakeholders, including through national and social dialogue.
+Staffing needs to be adequate, effective coordination mechanisms across institutions and the accountability rules have to be clearly set in the legal framework and operational arrangements.

-For Area I (policy environment), this criterion represents strategic or high level considerations with the following questions reflecting key dimensions of good governance framework:
+For Area I (policy environment), this criterion represents strategic or high-level considerations with the following questions reflecting key dimensions of good governance framework:

 Question I.5.1.
 Is the assessed Cash Transfer scheme part of the national Social Protection / Social development Strategy?

 Question I.5.2.
-Is there a social protection Law or by-laws that legally determines the SA-CT program, its place in the Social Protection system of the country, and government body/ agency responsible?
+Is there a social protection law, by-laws, or another decree of comparable significance that legally determines the SA-CT program, its place in the social protection system of the country, and government body/ agency responsible?

 Question I.5.3.
-Do the regulations or operational manuals require participation of relevant stakeholders or consultations as part of program implementation?
+Do the regulatory framework and and operational arrangements require participation of relevant stakeholders or consultations as part of program implementation, including through national and social dialogue?

 Question I.5.4.
 Are there legal provisions for mechanisms governing cross-sectoral and inter-ministerial collaboration?
+Are there provisions to ensure cross-sectoral and inter-ministerial coordination, especially in cases where the SA-CT program is not administered by the government body / agency responsible for other (contributory) social protection schemes?

 Why do these questions matter?
 The program objectives should reflect overall strategy for social development, poverty reduction or other officially approved documents.
 The program governance and rules have to have strong legal foundations, and these laws and regulations should contain provisions for public consultations.
-Such provisions should also cover collaborations across ministries and agencies that are involved in program implementation.
+Such provisions should also cover coordination across ministries and agencies that are involved in program implementation, especially with other entities that are responsible for the different components of the social protection system.

-6. Incentive compatibility ensures that a program is providing incentives for persons of working age to work and invest in human capital of their family members.
+6. Incentive compatibility ensures that a program is designed in conjunction with employment and other economic activation policies and programs, providing linkages with the labour market and positive incentives for persons of working age, who are able to do so, to work and invest in human capital (health, education, skills, etc.) of themselves and their family members.
 It also requires that administrative staff has the incentives to serve the beneficiaries.